 Now They Price In the "Correlation Tax"

-Modern SGP algorithms detect correlation and reduce your payout accordingly.
-The result: SGP house edges can be 10-20% higher than standard parlays.
+Modern SGP algorithms detect correlation and reduce payouts accordingly.
+Result: SGP house edges are 10-20% higher than standard parlays.

 Industry reports show SGP hold rates running 3-5x higher than straight bets.

-Coming Soon: Same-game parlays deserve their own deep dive—we'll cover the correlation math in a future post.
-For now, just know the book has already priced in any "synergy" you think you've found.
+Coming Soon: Same-game parlays deserve their own deep dive.
+We'll cover the correlation math next.
+For now, remember: the book has already priced in any correlation advantage you think you've found.

-Open any sportsbook app and you'll see them: "Featured Parlays," "Today's Best Bets," celebrity picks, influencer specials.
+Open any sportsbook app: "Featured Parlays," "Today's Best Bets," celebrity picks, influencer specials.

-Ask yourself: If this parlay was such great value, why would they promote it?
+Ask yourself: If this parlay was such great value, why promote it?

 How Pre-Built Parlays Work

-• Curated for the house: Legs are selected because they look appealing, not because they're good value
+• Curated for the house: Legs are picked because they look good, not because they're good value

-• The "trap leg" phenomenon: Often includes one leg that's statistically less likely than it appears to casual bettors
+• The "trap leg" phenomenon: One leg usually looks better than the odds justify to casual bettors

-• Correlation already priced in: Any SGP correlation is already factored against you
+• Correlation's already priced in: SGP correlation is factored against you

-• Promotion = profit: Industry analysis shows sportsbooks promote parlays aggressively because the hold rate is 3-5x higher than straight bets
+• Promotion equals profit: Sportsbooks push parlays hard because the hold rate is 3-5x higher than straight bets

-This doesn't mean every featured parlay is a trap—but it does mean you should apply the same scrutiny you'd apply to any bet rather than trusting homepage placement.
+Not every featured parlay is a trap, but you should apply the same scrutiny to any bet—don't trust homepage placement alone.

 Want the full breakdown?
 We ran a real FanDuel featured parlay through our calculator and found a 24% hidden markup.
 Read the complete analysis: Pre-Built Parlays Exposed: The Hidden Math Behind Featured Bets.

-"Boosted" parlays can still have negative expected value even after the boost.
-A +400 payout boosted to +500 sounds great—until you calculate that fair odds should be +700.
+"Boosted" parlays can still have negative expected value even with the boost.
+A +400 payout boosted to +500 looks good, until you calculate fair odds at +700.

-Our EV Calculator can help you check if a boosted parlay is actually +EV.
+Our EV Calculator helps you check if a boosted parlay is actually +EV.

 If You're Going to Parlay: A Smarter Approach

-Look—parlays aren't going anywhere, and there's nothing wrong with betting them for entertainment.
-The key is doing it with eyes open.
+Parlays aren't going away.
+There's nothing wrong with betting them for entertainment.
+The key is doing it with clear eyes.

 1. Stick to 2-3 Legs Maximum